Learning from experience

 I went on to work at historically significant therapeutic schools including the Orthogenic School at the University of Chicago (the legacy of Bruno Bettelheim), and the Hanna Perkins Center in Cleveland, Ohio (affiliated with Anna Freud), where I served as a consultant to a daycare at a Central Cleveland housing project.

-I continue to do outreach work in Baltimore City Public Schools, reflecting on Donald Meltzer’s psychoanalytic model of the person-in-environment and The Educational Role of the Family, the focus of an independent research project I began at the archives of the Organization for Economic Co-operation and Development in Paris, just before the pandemic.
+I continue to do outreach work in Baltimore City Public Schools, reflecting on Donald Meltzer’s psychoanalytic model of the person-in-environment, the focus of an independent research project I began at the archives of the Organization for Economic Co-operation and Development (OECD) in Paris, just before the pandemic.

-My approach is informed by international perspectives on child psychotherapy and psychoanalysis, including research on the conceptual history and social relations of science, moving practice forward.
+My approach is informed by international perspectives on child psychotherapy and psychoanalysis.
 This foundation has led me to do innovative work incorporating affinities like Minecraft into sessions with children on the autism spectrum.
-I have presented my work nationally and internationally, and am on the faculty at the International Psychotherapy Institute, where I teach Infant Observation.
+I have presented my work nationally and internationally, and have served on the faculty of the International Psychotherapy Institute, where I taught Infant Observation.